grelleum/SteelConnection/docs/example_set_node_location.rst

    #
    #
    # SteelConnection
-   # Simplify access to the Riverbed SteelConnect REST API.
+   # Simplify access to the Riverbed SteelConnect CX REST API.
    #
    # https://pypi.org/project/steelconnection
    # https://github.com/grelleum/SteelConnection

-   """Update SteelConnect nodes within a specified Org by copying the site name to the location field for those nodes where the location is unset.
+   """Update SteelConnect CX nodes within a specified Org by copying the site name to the location field for those nodes where the location is unset.